ShmoogleOsukami/BlockExplorer/README.md

     RangeError: Maximum call stack size exceeded

-Nodes default stack size may be too small to index addresses with many tx's.
-If you experience the above error while running sync.js the stack size needs to be increased.
+Node's default stack size may be too small to index addresses with many tx's.
+If you experience the above error while running sync.js, the stack size needs to be increased.

 To determine the default setting run: